Travel to New Zealand

 If your itinerary includes travel with another airline, or Qantas codeshare flights which are operated by another airline on their aircraft, you'll need to contact them directly to understand and meet their requirements.

-Requirements to travel to New Zealand
+Requirements for travel to New Zealand

 The New Zealand Government has announced its borders are fully open to visitors from anywhere in the world.